Skip to main content

 Skipping episodes

 It's usually not worth it to bother cross-seeding episodes since they will be deleted in the near future (when season packs come out).
-By default, cross-seed skips episode torrents.
+By default, cross-seed skips episode torrents for search and rss with includeSingleEpisodes: false.
+However for Webhook Triggered Searches and Announce Matching, cross-seed treats these differently since these are triggered on a new download or upload, meaning a season pack is unlikely to be available.

-If you are racing or never download season packs, and would like to turn on episode searches, set includeSingleEpisodes to true.
+If you are racing or never download season packs, and would like to turn on episode searches, set includeSingleEpisodes: true.

 caution

 There are TV shows that are not combined into season packs, such as game shows, talk shows, and similar.
 These shows are known as dailies and often have naming which specifies dates, rather than SeasonEpisode (S02E03) style.
-Searching with includeSingleEpisodes and using risky on these torrents, or files, can result in many torrent files being downloaded for comparisons for matching only one individual episode.
+Searching with includeSingleEpisodes and using flexible or parital matchMode on these torrents, or files, can result in many torrent files being downloaded for comparisons for matching only one individual episode.

 Remember, this would occur on just one (torrent) search, within the entire (all data) search.

-By default, cross-seed only searches 400 items from your backlog per day.
+By default, cross-seed only make 400 search requests from your backlog per day.
+This is measured by the number of unique search queries that cross-seed makes per run.
 We do this for a few reasons:

 • If you have a high excludeRecentSearch of one year for example, intending to do a rolling daily search of the torrents that were last searched a year ago, torrent searches will "bunch up" once a year (depending on when you first set up cross-seed) to be searched back to back, potentially causing rate limiting problems for your other automations due to the high search volume (Sonarr, Radarr, etc.).